690210A 10th

 backing vocals & ca. 50 members of the London Bach Choir; choral

-parts arranged by Jack Nitzsche (on the 15th March); without choir intro
+parts arranged by Jack Nitzsche (on the 15th March), with choir intro by

 ca. 50 members of the London Bach Choir; Let It Bleed-version

-- You Can't Always Get What You Want V (MJ/KR) -shorter single-version
+- You Can't Always Get What You Want V (MJ/KR) -Al Kooper on

 (without choir intro)